jonas-hagen/meteo-logger-server/README.md

 This has been written to be installed on a small platform (like RasberryPi) which is more or less dedicated to logging and providing meteo data.
-The install precedure is quite a hack and is not very user friendly.
+The install procedure is quite a hack and is not very user friendly.

-The flask development server is used to provide the web page.
+The gunicorn server is used to provide the flask app, supervised by systemd.
-This means that this server should only be started in a trusted network, not reachable from the outside.
+A proxy like ngix is strongly recommended but not necessary.

 ## Components